Skip to main content

 Example

-Ms. VGC, resident in Ávila, presents the following data in her Wealth Tax return corresponding to the 2019 financial year:
+Mrs. VGC, resident in Ávila, presents the following data in her Wealth Tax return for the year 2019:

 • Taxable base: 1,450,000

-In his declaration he has included a property located abroad of which he is the owner and whose acquisition price was 200,000 euros.
-Of the aforementioned amount, 40,000 euros are pending payment as of 12-31-2019.
-Due to a personal lien that affects the aforementioned property, 350 euros corresponding to the 2019 financial year have been paid abroad.
+His declaration included a property located abroad that he owns and whose purchase price was 200,000 euros.
+Of the aforementioned amount, 40,000 euros are pending payment as of 31-12-2019.
+Due to a personal lien affecting the aforementioned property, 350 euros have been paid abroad for the 2019 financial year.

 Determine the amount of the deduction corresponding to tax paid abroad.